-Coffee shop workers are people who prepare and serve meals in a given institution.
-Although typically found in schools, cafeteria workers also work in hospitals, corporate buildings, military environments, and sports facilities.
-Working as a cafeteria employee is a good job for people who want to interact with children but don't feel like teaching.
-Coffee shop workers serve breakfast and lunch to school-age children during the school year and sometimes during the summer, when federal programs fund meals for children from economically disadvantaged families.
+Cafeteria workers are people who prepare and serve meals in a variety of settings, such as schools, hospitals, corporate buildings, military environments, and sports facilities.
+Working as a cafeteria employee is an excellent job for those who want to interact with children but don't feel like teaching.
+Cafeteria workers serve breakfast and lunch to school-age children during the school year and sometimes during the summer, when federal programs fund meals for children from economically disadvantaged families.
 School meal service workers have a range of duties they must perform on a daily basis.
 These tasks are similar to those of commercial cafeteria workers and include preparing work areas, restocking service stations, preparing and serving food and beverages, answering questions, cleaning tables and dining areas, and collecting items from the cafeteria.

 Consideration for a vacancy will be made within the job classification of bus drivers and coffee shop employees.
 If you're looking to start a career as a cafeteria worker, you should have an appropriate mix of training and experience.
 This is an important skill that cafeteria workers must have because they are responsible for preparing and serving food to customers.
-Coffee shop workers will need to keep up to date on these developments to keep their skills relevant and maintain a competitive advantage in the workplace.
+Cafeteria workers will need to keep up to date on these developments to keep their skills relevant and maintain a competitive advantage in the workplace.